Buckwheaties ~ Nature's Raw Rice Crispies!

 ANOTHER BOWL, ANYONE?

 With their almost tasteless flavour (hint of nutty) they can be added to anything for a light fun crunch or make into your own sprouted buckwheat flour (ground buckwheaties) for making heavenly cake, cookie, crust and pizza bases, bread sticks, you name it!

-We take whole organically grown buckwheat groats (from a thistle plant that produces fragrant flowers) Soak them, sprout them (which makes them easily digestible and increases their nutrition content tenfold) then once the seed has sprouted a tail no longer then the length of the seed itself, it is then ready to be dehydrated at low temperature's to preserve it's nutrients untill light and crisp.
+We take whole organically grown buckwheat groats (from a thistle plant that produces fragrant flowers) Soak them, sprout them (which makes them easily digestible and increases their nutrition content tenfold) then once the seed has sprouted a tail no longer then the length of the seed itself, it is then ready to be dehydrated at low temperature's for approx. 10 hours to preserve it's nutrients untill light and crisp.